Fourth Brigade, First Division

 COLONEL I B RICHARDSON

-Colonel I B Richardson was commanding the Fourth Brigade, First Division, Army of Northestern Virginia, on 21 July, 1861.
+Colonel I B Richardson was assigned to command the Fourth Brigade, First Division, Army of Northestern Virginia, in July 1861.

 LIEUTENANT COLONEL H L CHIPMAN

-Lieutenant Colonel H L Chipman was appointed captain, 11th United States Infantry, prior to 21 July, 1861.
+Lieutenant Colonel H L Chipman was appointed captain, 11th United States Infantry, prior to the first battle of Bull Run.